These archive pages are provided in order to make it easier for you to find items that you remember seeing on the

 Field and Steady-State Ocean Circulation Explorer(GOCE) platform, which, as I write

 about the satellite's destiny known for certain is that sometime

 to Earth in a fiery re-entry, hopefully burning up into small enough

 chunks to not cause any damage on the ground.
-If you or anyone you know is hit by a piece of the debris, take comfort in
+If you or anyone you

-for their own spacecraft," explained...
+governments are responsible for their own spacecraft," explained...